harelsegev/INDXRipper/README.md

 The slack space of these attributes may contain index entries of deleted files, even after thier MFT record was recycled.
 Finding these index entries may help you prove a file existed on a system.
 ## Why Another Tool?
-While the data in the slack space of $INDEX_ALLOCATION attributes is valuable, it is not always viable to collect and parse it.
+The data in the slack space of $INDEX_ALLOCATION attributes is valuable, yet it is not always viable to collect and parse it.
 While the $MFT file can be quickly collected and parsed, using many different tools, existing tools for carving index entries from $INDEX_ALLOCATION slack space are time intensive, and there aren't as many of them.
 ## How does it Work?
 INDXRipper scans the MFT for records of directories that have an $INDEX_ALLOCATION attribute.
 If it finds such a record, it searches the attribute for file references to this record.
 Since the index entries in the attribute are of the directory's children, the $FILE_NAME attributes in them should contain this file reference.